VarunDT/tswd-portfolio/final-project-part-one.md

 ### Data Usage
 The data will be used to:
 - Compare historical and demographic trends.
-- Analyze costs, impacts, and career opportunities.
+- Analyze costs, impacts, salaries and career opportunities.
 - Support future predictions for both industries.

 ---